since the initial screenings of Canadian director John Greyson's brilliant film Lilies, writes OutUK's Stevie Gardiner. This exotic

 the reality of his life.

-Lilies is a rollercoaster ride, with wonderful and senusual performances
+Lilies is a rollercoaster ride, with wonderful and sensual performances from the three young leads

-from the three young leads Matthew Ferguson, Jason Cadieux and Danny Gilmore.
-First released
+Matthew Ferguson, Jason Cadieux and Danny Gilmore.

-the scandals that have hit the Catholic church around the world since then have only
+that have hit the Catholic church around the world since then have only given added resonance to this haunting and remarkable film.

 The play-within-the-film is sometimes shot in realistic settings, while other scenes explicitly take place in the prison